Home hero arrow

 Pros:

 • Cash is flexible as it’s accepted everywhere in Japan.
-You can rest assured that with cash you won’t be missing out on any must-do Japanese experiences!
+You can rest assured that with cash, you won’t miss Japanese experiences!

 • Unlike withdrawing from an ATM or paying via card, there are no hidden fees with taking Japanese currency in cash.